Lighty is a PostgreSQL database monitoring and performance monitoring software.

 These filters are configurable ( button) from a list of elements.

-This is done using the mouse.
-Select a portion of the graph to display the corresponding statistics.
+Use the mouse to select a part of the graph and display the corresponding statistics.

-The buttons in the graphic (or the right-click menu of the mouse) allow you to save, copy to clipboard, select zoom, remove zoom...
+The buttons in the graph (or the right-click menu of the mouse) allow you to save, copy to clipboard, zoom in or out...

 |Widget||Details||Timeline Component||Possible Options|